 You can download this infographic from the Statista website and embed it on your sites.

 With more than 40 universities and more than 70 non-university research institutions, Berlin offers the densest university and institute-based research base in Germany - an excellent basis for interdisciplinary work, cooperation in R&D, and for recruiting staff.
 A good 20% of the more than 190,000 students come from abroad.

 Top global destination for talent

-According to BCG’s 2019 Decoding Digital Talent report, Berlin is the 3rd most attractive global destination for talent with digital expertise due to work-life balance and the opportunity to learn and train; aspects of work that digital experts value most.
-With over 360,000 respondents across 197 countries, their 2018 Decoding Global Talent report was the biggest gathering of insights on global talent mobility trends and employment preferences ever done.
+According to BCG’s 2021 Decoding Digital Talent report, Berlin is the 4th most attractive global destination for talent with digital expertise due to work-life balance and the opportunity to learn and train; aspects of work that digital experts value most.
+With over 209,000 respondents across 197 countries, their 2021 Decoding Global Talent report was one of the biggest gathering of insights on global talent mobility trends and employment preferences ever done.
 Before Brexit, the UK was the top European destination for foreigners.
-Germany has replaced it and is now the second-most-popular work destination overall.
+Germany has replaced it and is now the 4th most popular work destination overall.